fiftin/vpsbenchmarker/readme.md

 ### Supported benchmarking tools
 * [sysbench](https://github.com/akopytov/sysbench) &mdash; Scriptable database and system performance benchmark.
-* iperf3 &mdash; Tool for test of network bandwidth.
+* iperf3 &mdash; Tool for testing of network bandwidth.

 ### How to use